 Conclusion

-I don't know about you, but every time I learn something new there is this urge to use it right away.
-When that happens, I force myself to stop and think for a moment...
-Should I change this big, nested and already messy looking For Loop to a List Comprehension?
+Every time I learn something new, there is this urge to use it right away.
+When that happens, I force myself to stop and think for a moment… Should I change this big, nested and already messy looking For Loop to a List Comprehension?
 Probably not.

 Readability counts.
 The Zen of Python.